HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/configparam.md

 4. Save the file in `.json` format inside the `keepconfig.d` directory.

     !!!note "Naming your json files"
         The config loader processes json files in aphabetical order, so when you have conflicting entries, the last one wins.
-Use a name that reveals its purpose. e.h. disable-metrics.json
+Use a name that reveals its purpose. e.g. disable-metrics.json

 5. Restart Domino REST API on all servers with this new configuration.